 Your heart has an important job in keeping your body running.
 It pumps blood through your circulatory system to nourish organs and tissues in the body.
-The right side of your heart sends blood to the lungs where it fills up with oxygen.
+The right side of your heart sends blood to the lungs, filling up with oxygen.
 The left side pumps this oxygen-filled blood through your arteries to nourish bodily organs and remove excess waste.

 Aging can alter the composition of blood vessels and arteries, restricting the flow of blood to the body.
 With age, arteries may become stiff and hard or develop plaque, hindering blood from flowing freely to and from the heart.
 This may cause your heart to pump harder, raising your heart rate or blood pressure.
 Over time, restricted blood flow can weaken the heart, leading to heart disease.

-Although some heart problems are hereditary, many are caused due to poor healthcare.
+Although some heart problems are hereditary, many are caused due to not taking care of your heart.
 A healthy lifestyle will improve your heart health so you can enjoy your senior years to the full.
 It’s never too late to adopt healthy habits that can enhance your quality of life.
-Regular exercise, socialization, healthy diet and staying connected with your community can improve your overall health and reduce your risk of heart problems.
+Regular exercise, socialization, a healthy diet, and staying connected with your community can improve your overall health and reduce your risk of heart problems.

 Tips for Preventing Heart Disease

-Here are a few healthy living tips that can help keep heart disease at bay:
+Here are a few healthy living tips to help you learn to take care of your heart and keep heart disease at bay:

 Eat healthily.
-A heart-healthy diet consisting of lean meats, fruits, vegetables, fish, legumes and foods rich in fiber will also improve your health in your senior years.
+A heart-healthy diet consisting of lean meats, fruits, vegetables, fish, legumes, and fiber-rich foods will also improve your health in your senior years.
 Keep in mind that metabolism slows down as you get older, so try to maintain a balanced diet that helps you stay at a good weight level.

 Stop smoking.
 A smoke-free lifestyle greatly reduces your risks of heart disease.